wso2/docs-is/en/docs/using-wso2-identity-server/timestamp-in-ws-security-to-mitigate-replay-attacks.md

 security; the Timestamp element defined there helps verifying the message validity in terms of time.

-What is WS-Security?
+!!! info "What is WS-Security?"
     WS-Security is a specification that defines a framework to enable security related information -as specified by mechanisms such as XML security, XML signature etc- be embedded in the SOAP message.

 The Timestamp element allows the sender to express the creation and expiration times of the security semantics of the message, using which,